 cld uploader upload bejamas.png folder=personal use_filename=true | jq '.url' | pbcopy

-Showing few commands on how to set up cld on your computer.
+It shows a few commands on how to set up CLD on your computer.

 # requires python to be installed